David Dyson (naturalist): Central America, 1844

 After the success of his trip to the eastern United States, Dyson was contracted by the British Museum to collect in Central America.
 Dyson was also sponsored by Edward Smith-Stanley the thirteenth Earl of Derby, the natural history collector Hugh Cuming, the Zoological Society of London and Manchester Botanical Gardens.
 Dyson left the U.K. on 17 September 1844 and arrived in Belize on 3 November 1844.

 Although contemporary publications often give Dyson's collecting locality as "Honduras," or "Honduras Bay" Dyson is known to have visited the British settlement at Honduras / British Honduras, now Belize. [note: Belize had formally become a 'Colony of British Honduras' in 1840, so it is possible that the terms 'Honduras' and 'Belize' were being used interchangeably around this time, or that Dyson did visit both Honduras and Belize.
 The available information in the public domain leaves this issue uncertain.
-This article says 'Honduras' or 'Belize' verbatim as it is given in the original references].
+This article says 'Honduras' or 'Belize' verbatim as it is given in the original references, which in one case also include co-usage of both "Honduras" in conjunction with "at some distance from Balize"].

 In Belize Dyson suffered from sunstroke and other ailments which caused his eventual return home, but his trip was successful.
 Dyson collected insects, shells, birds, reptiles, mammals and plants of the order Orchidaecae.
 Many of the specimens (but not the plants) became part of the British Museum collection.

 Bats collected by Dyson including the species Sturnira lilium and Rhogeessa tumida were the first from Belize to be scientifically documented.

 A female example of the beetle Chalcolepidus rugatus collected by Dyson in Belize was later cited by George Charles Champion in Godman and Salvin's Biologia Centrali Americana.
 Dyson's specimen of the beetle Tarpela reticulata from Honduras was stated by Champion to still be the only known example of that species in the British Museum's collection more than forty years after Dyson had recorded it.

 Dyson also collected some living specimens on this voyage, including a squirrel and a lone female ocellated turkey Meleagris ocellata, which somewhat disappointed his patron the thirteenth Earl of Derby who had hoped to acquire a breeding pair of the turkeys for his aviary at Knowlsey.
 After the death of the thirteenth Earl, the turkey collected by Dyson was sold to Charles Jamrach for £15.

-Dyson stayed in Honduras until the latter part of 1845.
+Dyson stayed in "Honduras" until the latter part of 1845.